 How do clean countertops naturally, or the stove, microwave, or fridge???

-In short, you will discover, there are only a few basic cleaning agents needed to create natural kitchen cleaning products.
-To clarify, everyday items such as vinegar, peroxide, and alcohol are effective at killing germs and sanitizing surfaces.
+In short, you will discover that only a few basic cleaning agents are needed to create natural kitchen cleaning products.
+To clarify, everyday items such as vinegar, peroxide, and alcohol effectively kill germs and sanitize surfaces.
 Each can be easily found at your local supermarket or purchased in bulk online.

 TOP 5 NATURAL KITCHEN CLEANING AGENTS

-Did you know lemon is great natural deodorizer in addition to antibacterial?
-This makes it quite perfect for everyday kitchen clean up!
+Did you know lemon is a great natural deodorizer in addition to antibacterial?
+This makes it quite perfect for everyday kitchen clean-up!

 #2 BAKING SODA

 I’ve often been asked is it better to clean with white vinegar or apple cider vinegar?
-To clarify white distilled vinegar and apple cider vinegar shares the same benefits when it comes to cleaning.
-Both a biodegradable, nontoxic cleaning agent with a very similar acidity level.
-However, I simply choose white distilled vinegar over apple cider vinegar because the scent isn’t nearly as strong and it can easily be masked with essential oils.
+To clarify, white distilled vinegar and apple cider vinegar share the same benefits for cleaning.
+Both are biodegradable, nontoxic cleaning agents with a very similar acidity level.
+However, I simply choose white distilled vinegar over apple cider vinegar because the scent isn’t nearly as strong, and the odor can easily be masked with essential oils.

 #4 HYDROGEN PEROXIDE

-Using hydrogen peroxide for kitchen cleaning is practical, non-toxic and cheap!
-It is antibacterial, anti-fungal, anti-mold and anti-mildew, so it clearly makes sense to use it as a household cleaner.
+Using hydrogen peroxide for kitchen cleaning is practical, non-toxic, and cheap!
+It is antibacterial, anti-fungal, anti-mold, and anti-mildew, so it clearly makes sense to use it as a household cleaner.
 However, it can take some time to kill all the tiny pathogens.
-Therefore, if you are using to sanitize let it sit while you clean other areas.
+Therefore, if you are using it to sanitize, let it sit while you clean other areas.

 Rubbing alcohol, isopropyl alcohol, or vodka are one and the same when you’re making natural cleaning recipes.
 The high alcohol content of vodka happens to be perfect for killing mildew, mold, and germs.
 However, all of these alcohol options are really helpful for polishing chrome and glass in addition to killing odors.
 And each is antiseptic, which is why you may have seen vodka poured on wounds in cowboy movies.